There are a few important things to remember when working with staging sites:

 - There are some plugins that should not be used in the staging area

-The plugins that might have issues are generally those connected to third-party services, and those which validate the license through their domain.
-If this is your case, you might need to purchase two licenses to ensure similar functionality between your live and staging sites, or add the [accountname].staging.wpengine.com domain to the license.
+Plugins that may have issues in the staging area are generally connected to third-party services or validate licenses through their domain.
+In this case, you may need to purchase two licenses to ensure similar functionality between your live and staging sites, or add the [installname].staging.wpengine.com domain to the license.
 You can also contact the author of your plugins for more information.

 To create a staging environment, follow these steps:

-- Go to your WordPress Dashboard (most likely at yourdomain.com/wp-admin ).
+- Go to your WordPress Dashboard (yourdomain.com/wp-admin or installname.wpengine.com/wp-admin).

-- Click on the WP Engine side bar located at the top left corner.
+- Click on the WP Engine logo on the side bar located at the top left corner.

-- Click on “Copy site from LIVE to STAGING.”
+- Click “Copy site from LIVE to STAGING.”

-Now your site is being copied to the staging environment and a green box will pop-up showing the status of the task.
+Your will now be copied to the staging area and a green box will pop-up showing the status of the task.
 Please note that the duration of this process will depend on the size of your site.
 The larger the site, the longer it will take to copy.

-If you already have a staging area created, clicking the “Copy site from LIVE to STAGING” button will override the currently existing staging area.
-Please be very careful when copying to staging as our Backup Points only cover the Live site.
+If you already have a staging area, clicking the “Copy site from LIVE to STAGING” button will overwrite it.
+Please be very careful when copying to staging as there are no backups.
+WP Engine Backup Points only cover the Live site.

-Note: The url structure for every staging area is the same and looks like this: http://account_name.staging.wpengine.com
+The URL structure for every staging area appears as follow: http://account_name.staging.wpengine.com

-Your extra users will be also copied and everyone can log into the staging site with the same credentials used in the live site.
+All existing users and user meta information will be copied from live to staging and everyone can log into the staging site with the same credentials used in the live site.